NerTzhuLz/PhoenixBot/README.md

 * Mass ping using global list (Stops host messages from competing with each other)
     * automatically starts pinging when new users are added
     * new players to ping are just added to the list
+    * New bot just for pinging?
+        * Avoids competition
+        * Alleviates rate limit
+        * Use HTTP POST to communicate?
 * Automatically make/delete a certain number of roles for most popular relics?
     * Less spam-pinging, requires X number of spare roles.
 Very far in the future.
     * Only change roles if there is a significant imbalance